nonlinearfun/deep-learning-em-ducting/README.md

 # deep-learning-em-ducting
-Code and results in this repository accompanies the manuscript: Deep Learning Approach for Differentiating Atmospheric Ducting Within the Marine Atmospheric Boundary Layer.
+Code and results in this repository accompany the manuscript: Deep Learning Approach for Differentiating Atmospheric Ducting Within the Marine Atmospheric Boundary Layer.
 Hilarie Sit and Christopher J. Earls.

 Dataset can be downloaded [here](https://drive.google.com/open?id=13je_sQwJzo9oEssgvuLmDJxjo8qiOsb0).